 At Family Estate Planning Law Group, this is a foundational aspect of our estate planning process.
 We don’t just work with our clients to create a plan; we work with clients to align assets with the plan, work with companies and financial institutions to verify assets are correctly aligned, and regularly review an asset inventory with clients to ensure all assets are accounted for, aligned and verified.

-For more information on the importance of special needs planning, explore our website and contact us to schedule your consultation today!
+For more about our unique process, explore our website and contact us to schedule your consultation today!

 Reference: Seeking Alpha (April 10, 2016) “Estate Planning: Don’t Forget Your Digital Assets!”